Naman1223/Portfolio/README.md

-# Portfolio Project
+# Naman Portfolio

 ## About

 This is a personal portfolio website showcasing my work as an Automation Engineer & AI Specialist.
-The site features an interactive AI assistant powered by DataStax Astra that can answer questions about my experience, skills, and projects.
+The site features an interactive AI assistant that can answer questions about my experience, skills, and projects.

 ## Features